-Milk cooler for rural and peri-urban smallholder dairy farmers with no access to grid electricity, that can cool milk to 4-6 °C for 12 hours.
+The EvaKuula milk cooler is a prototype for small dairy farmers with no access to grid electricity.
+The device uses biogas to cool milk to 4-6 °C for 12 hours.

 Directly from designer.
 Prototype product